remirror/remirror/docs/api/prosemirror-suggest/prosemirror-suggest.exitreason.md

 ## ExitReason enum

-The potential reasons for an exit
+The potential reasons for an exit of a mention.

 <b>Signature:</b>